eldentse/eldentse.github.io/_pages/publications.md

       <!-- <a href="https://github.com/apple/ml-gmpi">[code]</a> -->
       <!-- <a href="https://www.youtube.com/watch?v=EaarDZlyYzc&t=1s&ab_channel=HyungJinChang">[video]</a> -->
       <a href="https://eldentse.github.io/collab-hand-object/">[webpage]</a>
-      <br> This paper focuses on 3D reconstruction of hand and object from a single RGB image.
-The proposed framework is based on collaborative learning.
+      <br> We propose a collaborative learning framework which jointly reconstructs hand and object from a single RGB image.
     </td>
   </tr>